ga4gh-beacon/B2RI_Documentation/docs/api.md

 The Beacon v2 API enables us to formulate queries to our data  (i.e., it acts as intermediary between the user and the data).

-!!!
-Important "About Beacon v2 API"
-    The Beacon v2 API follows [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles and thus is called a **REST API**.
-    We will be using CRG's [API](https://ega-archive.org/beacon-apis/cineca/) that consists of [synthetic data](./synthetic-dataset.md).

 ![API figure](img/api.png)

 ## API Endpoints